wuyentung/PHM-algorithms/ReadMe.md

 <img src="https://github.com/wuyentung/PHM-algorithms/blob/master/images/x bar with S chart.png" height="500" />

 ## ewma
 The EWMA control chart help us detect time-dependent data with sliding window and weights.
+The [EWMA](https://en.wikipedia.org/wiki/EWMA_chart) chart is sensitive to small shifts in the process mean, but does not match the ability of Shewhart-style charts (namely the $\overline X$ and $R$, and $\overline X$ and $S$ charts) to detect larger shifts.
 It is univirate version in this implementation, while EWMA control chart can be used in multivirate feature once the determinant of slided data is calculated.
 - EWMA control chart example:
 <img src="https://github.com/wuyentung/PHM-algorithms/blob/master/images/EWMA Chart.png" height="500" />